cordpackers/reUpdater/faq.md

 For all the questions.

+## Why?

+Originally I wanted to make my own Discord client which (at least on the non-modules side) is open source 1:1 with the official Discord client, I abandoned it after realizing it's too much work.
+However still it has purposes somewhere.

 ## What is updater.node?

 `updater.node` is a node addon of `app.asar` that interacts with Discord's update server and installs updates.